Voiceover Recording for video production

 How to record a voiceover

-When recording audio for your video, ideally you want to be working in a sound studio, but not everyone has access to one.
-Luckily there are things you can do to get clean, high quality audio no matter your location.
-First, decide where you are going to work.
+When recording audio for your video, ideally, you want to work in a sound studio, but not everyone has access to one.
+Luckily, there are ways to get clean, high-quality audio no matter your location.
+First, decide where you will work.
 It needs to be a quiet space.
 Try standing in the room and pay attention to any noises you can hear.
-Some things will be easy to notice like street noise or traffic.
-Other noises might be harder to hear for example noise from heating vents or air conditioning units.
+Some things will be easy to notice, like street noise or traffic.
+Other noises might be harder to hear, such as those from heating vents or air conditioning ufnits.
 Do your best to reduce these noises.
 If you notice some echo, try covering hard surfaces like tiles and hardwood floors with soft materials like blankets.
 This will reduce the echo.
-Next, set yourself up with a good quality microphone and get ready to record.
-Be sure to do numerous takes to familise yourself first with the script, and then you can focus on delivery.
+Next, set yourself up with a good-quality microphone and get ready to record.
+Be sure to do numerous takes to familiarise yourself with the script first, and then you can focus on delivery.

-For more tips on how to record a profession voiceover at home, have a look at this article.
+For more tips on how to record a professional voiceover at home, have a look at this article.

 Sound editing